saribe/js-nation/README.md

-This architecture will try to make you cry with it's [Onion Architecture](https://blog.avenuecode.com/domain-driven-design-and-onion-architecture), it is based on the inversion of control principle.
+The architecture will try to make you cry with it's [Onion Architecture](https://blog.avenuecode.com/domain-driven-design-and-onion-architecture), it is based on the inversion of control principle.
 It's composed of multiple concentric layers interfacing with each other towards the domain.

 <p align="center" width="100%">
   <img src="./public/onion.svg" width="500"/>